-Bad overtaking is ranked the worst driver behaviour by AA Members.
+Red light running is ranked the worst driver behaviour by AA Members.

 Society must accept that bad manners and careless behaviour are a major cause of road accidents.
 More courtesy and care from road users will help improve road safety and reduce the road toll.

 Courtesy on the road also involves recognising and accepting some responsibility for the actions of fellow road users.
 It is about being forgiving and making allowances, recognising that you will benefit when this goodwill is reciprocated.

 The AA would like to see more education to emphasise the importance of individual behaviour and personal responsibility on the road, for example guidance on passing lane etiquette and how to overtake other vehicles safely.
 Also, education that stress and fatigue can reduce concentration and tolerance, and increase the risk of being involved in a crash.

 In a regular quarterly survey, AA Members are asked to rank a range of driving annoyances.
 The results of the most recent survey (November 2017) are ranked below (with 1 is considered the most annoying).

 - Red light running

 - Drivers in the slow lane speeding up at passing lanes

 - Slow driving

 - Temporary speed limits and no workers in sight